issaceee/isaac-vault/Readings/Texts/Paper 3/North & South.md

 - Why exactly did Gaskell feel that such a format didn't allow for her story to be told faithfully

+# Thoughts

+- Perspective & Truth
+	- The masters and the hands each have their own perspective of what is right and wrong, whether or not both are true
+	- The Hales, as an outsider are in a privileged position of being a mediator between the two truths here, but this is only because they are outsiders
+		- yet, because of being outsiders, the truth of some situations are also inaccessible to the Hales (they cannot relate to the plights of either)
+		- yet, they also CAN relate to both
+			- // bessy and Mrs Hale: in terms of being sick/being affected by the working conditions
+			- // bessy and Margaret: in terms of being young teenage girls that are religious and trying to navigate
+			- Margaret vs Edith (Margaret's could have been if she went with lennox?)
+	- I think it'll also be interesting to consider the idea of religion here (one singular truth)
+		- I think gaskell sets up a little bit of foreshadowing in highlighting first the father's struggle with the church and their one singular ideology, and this sets the precursor/context for the entire story and sturggle
+		- There's also a lot of references/allusions within the story itself, i think it is an attempt to lend credibility to certain perspectives and truths, yet at the same time there is always other allusions to various other truths that call into question other truths

 # Key Points

 ## Vol 1